eik-lib/website/docs/server_sink.md

 | ----------- | ------- | -------- | --------- | ---------------------------------------------------------------------------------------------------- |
 | filePath    | `null`  | `string` | `true`    | Pathname of the file relative to `root` in the [file structure](/docs/server_file_structure) in Eik  |

-This method is called when a file is to be deleted from the storage.
-The method must return a `Promise` and resolve with no value when the file is deleted from the storage.
-Upon any errors, the promise should reject with an `Error` object
+This method is called when a file is to be deleted from storage.
+The method must return a `Promise` and resolve with no value when the file is deleted from storage.
+If any errors occur, the promise should reject with an `Error` object

 #### exist(filePath)